The average salary for an Administrative Officer is $66,083.

 An administrative officer holds a high-ranking position that includes managing the administrative functions of the business.
 In many cases, the administrative officer's role is defined by four primary responsibilities: communication, coordination, completing daily administrative tasks, and conducting long-term planning.
 Many large companies seek an administrative officer to oversee internal operations, as they want to be certain everything is conducted in accordance with company standards; these…Read more

 Administrative Officer Tasks

-Coordinate the activities of different departments to keep the organization running smoothly.
+- Coordinate the activities of different departments to keep the organization running smoothly.

-Contribute to the development and implementation of policies governing personnel and procedures.
+- Contribute to the development and implementation of policies governing personnel and procedures.